-The RIS/PACS is helping us to meet our 18 week diagnostic waiting time comfortably.
+The RIS/PACS is helping us to meet our 18 week diagnostic waiting time comfortably.'
 Norma Wilson, Area Imaging Services Manager, Forth Valley Health Board.

-'The main advantage is speed.
+speed.
 As soon as an image is taken it is visible across the establishment.'
 Dr Raj Burgul, Consultant Radiologist at Stirling Royal Infirmary.